nonbinary-duck/xoshiro-OpenCl/README.md

 The `make` command here is used to execute `cmake`.
 Run `make --dry-run` to see what it does.

 The problem with using `make` this way, however, is that no arguments are passed to the execution of the CMake generated Makefile.
-Therefore compiler flags are managed in the CMake file
+Therefore compiler flags and miscellaneous arguments can be passed through a local config file.
+To create a local config file do `make config-make`.
+For help see `make help` (TODO).

 This project has launch and build configs for vscode([-dium](https://github.com/VSCodium/vscodium)).
 So you can use the build menu (`ctrl+shift+b`) for a GUI experience.